 Nearly a decade ago, States agreed that international law is applicable and essential for a secure, stable, peaceful information and communications technology (ICT) environment.
 The remaining question is how international law applies to the use of ICTs by States.
 With the increasing frequency, sophistication and complexity of cyber threats, it is time for States to discuss more specifically how international law applies to the ICT environment.

-The event will be held on 3 March 2023, 09:30-18:00 (GMT-5).
-Please consult this website to find your local time.
+The event was held on 3 March 2023, 09:30-18:00 (GMT-5).

 Hybrid format – United Nations Headquarters (Conference Room 3, 405 E 42nd St, New York, NY 10017, United States) and online.

 Dr Robin Geiss, Director, United Nations Institute for Disarmament Research

 Ms Izumi Nakamitsu, Under-Secretary-General and High Representative for Disarmament Affairs, United Nations

 HE Burhan Gafoor, Permanent Representative to the United Nations in New York, Singapore; Chair, Open-Ended Working Group on security of and in the use of information and communications technologies 2021-2025